jdittrich/userNeedResearchBook/text/allURBook.md

 ## Don't make the user the designer

-It is tempting to skip investigating the how and why of the participant’s work – and to ask the participant
+It is tempting to skip investigating the »how« and »why« of the participant’s work and to ask the participant instead directly
 how the final product should be like

  <div class="example">

- Which function do you need for aligning products?
+ Which function do you need for aligning objects?

  </div>